RenderKit/embree/README.md

     // fill indices here
     rtcUnmapBuffer(scene, geomID, RTC_INDEX_BUFFER);

-Also see [tutorial07] for an example of how to create and use hair geometry.
+Also see tutorial [Hair] for an example of how to create and use hair geometry.

 ### User Defined Geometry